BerryhillTech/IT-Support-Portfolio/README.md

 # IT Support & Systems Administration Portfolio

+Hi!
 Welcome to my IT Support Portfolio.

 This repository documents hands-on projects I have completed to develop practical skills in IT support, Windows administration, Active Directory, networking, troubleshooting, PowerShell, and Microsoft endpoint management.